imalikov/pine_script_docs/source/concepts/Sessions.rst

 - **extended** (which includes pre- and post-market data).

 Scripts using the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
-function to access data can return extended session data, or not.
+function to access data can return extended session data or not.
 This is an example where only regular session data is fetched:

 .. image:: images/Sessions-RegularAndExtendedSessions-01.png